dapr/docs/daprdocs/content/en/reference/components-reference/supported-state-stores/setup-dynamodb.md

 The DynamoDB state store uses the `key` property provided in the request to determine the partition key.
 This can be overridden by specifying a metadata field in the request with a key of `partitionKey` and a value of the desired partition.

-The following operation uses `tony-stark` as the partition key value sent to DynamoDB:
+The following operation uses `tony-stark` as the partition key value:

 ```shell
 curl -X POST http://localhost:3500/v1.0/state/<store_name> \